Syntacticlosure/eff/README.md

 # eff
 A Library Provides Extensible Effects in Typed Racket.

+The typed version has several limitations due to the design of Typed Racket.

+We did't use any Any and unsafe operations in the code.
 ## Progress
-This project is still in experimental and not ready for production use.
+APIs of typed version may not change in future versions.

 Roadmaps:

-- Need polymorphic effects (finished), polymorphic effect handlers (finsihed), and polymorphic operations.

-- Need some auxiliary macros (in progress).
+- Need some auxiliary macros (work in progress).

 - Need untyped version.